UCL Fantasy Semifinals Leg 2: Rate My Team

-The first legs of the Champions League semifinals were different in almost every way.
-One was open and unpredictable, while the other went more or less to expectations with the underdog holding on defensively but conceding in the end.
+The first leg of the Champions League semifinals diverged in almost every way.
+One was open and unpredictable, but the other went more or less to expectations with the underdog holding on defensively but conceding in the end.
 The final is almost within reach now -- which two clubs will make the cut?

-Liverpool look odds-on to make it; only a catastrophic collapse would see them falter now.
+Liverpool looks odds-on to make it; only a catastrophic collapse would see the Reds falter now.
 The other match is much more difficult to predict.
 Real Madrid looked outplayed for much of the game yet still scored three and now have home advantage.
 Could returning players make a difference?
-City will certainly hope that their defense is improved by the return of Cancelo.
+City will certainly hope defense is improved by the return of Cancelo.

 Most fantasy managers will have used their chips by now, but if you do have one left, it’s probably best to save it for the final.
-So this week it will be the three free transfers that could make a difference.
-Here’s how I’m thinking about using them.
+So this week it will be three free transfers to make a difference.
+Here’s how I’m thinking about using mine...

 How I Fared